chipweinberger/flutter_blue_plus/README.md

 //    1. due to splitting, `characteristic.read()` will return partial data.
 //    2. it can only be used *with* response to avoid data loss
 //    3.
-The characteristic must be designed to support split data extension splitWriteExt on BluetoothCharacteristic {
+The characteristic must be designed to support split data extension splitWrite on BluetoothCharacteristic {
   Future<void> splitWrite(List<int> value, {int timeout = 15}) async {
     int chunk = device.mtuNow - 3; // 3 bytes ble overhead
     for (int i = 0; i < value.length; i += chunk) {